eu-cpsc211/cpsc211/docs/style-guide/style-guide.md

 Code written for assignments submitted via GitHub must adhere to the guidelines outlined below. zyBook activities and challenges are **not** evaluated based on these guidelines.

 There is room for minor deviation from the guidelines.
 It is understood that a student may miss an item now and then.
 Sometimes guidelines are broken for other reasons depending on the situation.
 This is fine.
 They are _guidelines_ after all, not laws.
-However, major deviations or continually ignoring guideliness will lead to penalties during grading.
+However, major deviations or continually ignoring guidelines will lead to penalties during grading.

 If something is not covered by these guidelines, use your best judgement.
 There is no penalty for styling choices outside these guidelines.

 ## Rationale

 Why have style guidelines?
 A consistent code style helps multiple developers read, write, and update code within shared projects.
-Companies or teams usually have some variation of coding style guidlines.
+Companies or teams usually have some variation of coding style guidelines.
 Benefits of this include:

 - keeping focus on semantics and logic, not on formatting.
 - consistency, eliminating surprises, and improving readability.